julienschmidt/protocol-design/README.md

 `-p` Specify the port number (default: `5000`)
 `-f` Directory that should be used to upload (client mode) or store the files (server mode)
 `-h` Remote hosts
-`-verbose` Enable logging of most events
+`--verbose` Enable logging of most events
-`-debug` Enable debug logging, all events are logged
+`--debug` Enable debug logging, all events are logged